sguox002/leetcode/behavior.md

 - ethic and altitude: initiative, creativity, resource, analytical, persist, result oriented.
 - open minded, open to new ideas, new skills and be able to make judgement.
 - calculated risk and forseen work and possible outcome.
+- remember each solution's tradeoffs and avoid mistakes.

 engineering: divide and conquer approach: divide into small tasks, and solve them and put them back.
 - how to approach a problem with considerable complexity